Skip to content

 When will UK supermarkets sell balcony solar kits?

-Once the BSI standard and simplified DNO registration are live — late 2026 at the earliest, more realistically 2027 for wide availability.
+The June 2026 DESNZ interim specification gives retailers a spec to certify against while the full BSI standard and simplified DNO registration are finished — late 2026 at the earliest, more realistically 2027 for wide availability.

-Should I wait for supermarket solar panels or buy now?
+Should I wait for supermarket solar panels or buy a kit now?